dawidstrc/Design_Of_Patterns_And_Tests/README.md

 # Design_Of_Patterns_And_Tests
-The project aims to implement patterns and conduct appropriate tests on them.
+The project is designed to show the application of design patterns, and also to use tests to check the quality of the program.